chevah/geck/content/documentation.rst

 .. sourcecode:: bash

-    :call_for_action: Ready to install SFTPPlus?
+    :call_for_action: Ready to install our product?
     :call_for_action_link: /pricing/?utm_source=client&utm_campaign=clientbtn&utm_medium=btn#id1
     :call_for_action_button: Ask for a trial